-Large Music’s shining rise to commercial success came in the fall of 1998 when Roy Davis Jr.’s hit single “Gabriel” hit the UK Pop Top 20.
-A slew of hits followed after that from Kerri Chandler, Miguel Migs, and newcomer Dennis Ferrer.
-Throughout this period, Jeff maintained a street level credibility with Large, releasing classic records that continued to push the underground sensibility of House Music.
+Large Music’s shining rise to commercial success came in the fall of 1998 when Roy Davis Jr. & Peven Everett’s esteemed release “Gabriel” hit the UK Pop Top 20.
+A slew of hits followed after that from the likes of Kerri Chandler, Miguel Migs and even Dennis Ferrer.
+Throughout this period and well into the 2000s, Jeff maintained a street level credibility with Large – releasing classic records that continued to push the underground sensibility of House Music.

-As a DJ, Jeff has played all over the world including Germany, Canada, France, England and Sweden.
-He was the opening DJ for jazz legend Herbie Hancock in Stockholm, and has played alongside Blue Note recording artist St. Germain at the Moulin Rouge in Paris.
-He has also appeared in almost every major club in Chicago including Smart Bar, Red Dog, Zentra, Spy Bar, Evil Olive and Lava Lounge.
-Jeff has appeared on numerous radio programs including London’s infamous Kiss FM, Radio FG in Paris, and Chicago’s very own Q101.
-His DJ style has been described as “soulful” and “jazzy” with a slight influence of techno.
+As a DJ, Jeff has played all over the world including high profile gigs in Germany, Canada, France, England, the Cayman Islands and Sweden.
+He was the opening DJ for jazz legend Herbie Hancock in Stockholm and has played alongside Blue Note recording artist St. Germain at the Moulin Rouge in Paris.
+He has also appeared in almost every major club in Chicago including Smart Bar, Red Dog, Zentra, Spy Bar, Evil Olive and most recently the Virgin Hotel.
+Jeff also received critical acclaim as the annual featured guest DJ at the infamous Washington DC venue 18th Street Lounge for five years in a row.

 Jeff has appeared on numerous global radio programs including London’s infamous Kiss FM, Radio FG in Paris, and Chicago’s legendary Q101.
 His DJ style has been described as “soulful” and “jazzy” with a slight influence of techno reflecting his Chicago roots.